davidgjm/kubernetes-the-hard-way_multicloud/azure/docs/03-compute-resources.md

 > Ensure a default compute zone and region have been set as described in the [Prerequisites](01-prerequisites.md#set-a-default-compute-region-and-zone) lab.

+## Resource Grouping
+All cloud resources created in Azure should be put into a _Resource Group_.
+We will use `kthw` as the resource group name throughout the lab practices.

 ## Networking

 The Kubernetes [networking model](https://kubernetes.io/docs/concepts/cluster-administration/networking/#kubernetes-model) assumes a flat network in which containers and nodes can communicate with each other.
 In cases where this is not desired [network policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) can limit how groups of containers are allowed to communicate with each other and external network endpoints.